Canon RP vs Leica TL

 The Canon RP has an intervalometer built-in.
 This enables the photographer to capture time lapse sequences, such as flower blooming, a sunset or moon rise, without purchasing an external camera trigger and related software.

-Concerning the storage of imaging data, both the Canon RP and the TL write their files to SDXC cards.
-The Canon RP supports UHS-II cards (Ultra High Speed data transfer of up to 312 MB/s), while the TL cannot take advantage of Ultra High Speed SD cards.
+Concerning the storage of imaging data, both the RP and the TL write their files to SDXC cards.
+The RP supports UHS-II cards (Ultra High Speed data transfer of up to 312 MB/s), while the TL cannot take advantage of Ultra High Speed SD cards.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS RP and Leica TL and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-It is notable that the Canon RP has a microphone port, which is missing on the TL.
+It is notable that the RP has a microphone port, which is missing on the TL.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

-The Canon RP is a recent model that features in the current product line-up of Canon.
-In contrast, the TL has been discontinued (but can be found pre-owned on eBay).
+The RP is a recent model that features in the current product line-up of Canon.
+In contrast, the TL has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the TL was succeeded by the Leica TL2.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Leica websites.

 So what is the bottom line?
 Which of the two cameras – the Canon RP or the Leica TL – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.